Ti West

-Timon C. West (born October 5, 1980) is an American film director, producer, screenwriter, editor, cinematographer, and occasional actor, best known for his work in horror films.
-He directed the horror films The Roost (2005), The House of the Devil (2009), The Innkeepers (2011), The Sacrament (2013), X and its prequel Pearl (both 2022), and the Western In a Valley of Violence (2016).
+Timon C. West (born October 5, 1980) is an American actor and filmmaker, best known for his work in horror films.
+He directed the horror films The Roost (2005), Trigger Man (2007), The House of the Devil (2009), The Innkeepers (2011), the Western In a Valley of Violence (2016) as well as the X film series.
 He has also acted in a number of films, mostly in those directed by either himself or Joe Swanberg.

 Early life

-West was born in Wilmington, Delaware.
-His given name Timon was the surname of his maternal grandfather.
+West was born in Wilmington, Delaware, and attended Tatnall School, describing his background as "suburban middle class."
+His given name Timon is the surname of his maternal grandfather.
+He was inspired to create films after watching Peter Jackson's Bad Taste and Sam Raimi's Evil Dead.
 He was featured in a 2001 fall issue of Teen People magazine.
 West attended the School of Visual Arts.
+There, one of his professors, screenwriter and director Kelly Reichardt, introduced him to Larry Fessenden, who became his mentor.
+Fessenden funded West's first two films, The Roost (2005) and Trigger Man (2007).